By Ruthy Pribar

 Director - Ruthy Pribar

-Born in Beer-Sheva, Israel in 1982.
-Ruthy graduated with honors from the Sam Spiegel Film School in 2012.
+Born in Israel in 1982, Ruthy Pribar graduated with honors from The Sam Spiegel Film School in 2012.
 During her studies she received a scholarship from “The America-Israel Cultural foundation” for promising director.
-Her diploma Film "Last Calls" was screened and awarded at numerous festivals including Montreal, Créteil and Biarritz.
+Her short films LAST CALLS and THE CAREGIVER have both been screened at many international film festivals, garnering numerous awards.
 Alongside her work as a film director, Ruthy works as an editor on both fiction and documentary films.
-She is currently developing her first feature film "ASIA", supported by the Israel Film Fund and participating in the prestigious "Residence du Festival" - Cannes Film Festival residency program.